 The collusion with the media, the collusion with the White House, the collusion with the Justice Department.

-They are real thoughts about the American people.
+Their real thoughts about the American people.

-You know, the pay to play scandal exposed at a very significant high level.
+You know, the pay-to-play scandal exposed at a very significant high level.

 These are crimes.